zyeeda/install-opencv/README.md

 [question](http://answers.opencv.org/question/40544/opencv-300-alpha-build-failure-with-tbb)
 on OpenCV questions if you want see the log output.
 For now x86/x86_64 will not build with TBB.
 Need to do:
-* Get Java examples to compile
-* Java patching to fix memory leaks caused by finalize method
 * jdhuff patching
 * jdmarker patching
 * Test build on ARM